orstavik/JoiEvents/docs/1e_nativeEventCascades/X1_Pattern_ActionSpawnSyncEvents.md

 And when the focus is shifted between two input elements, then the events will be dispatched in the order above.

 The focus events are **sync**.
 This means that they are dispatched as part of the same JS frame, ie. that any microtask that are scheduled during their execution is run after their dispatch have completed.
-This is true not only of each event, but also for all four events if they are triggered to be dispatched by the same change of focus.
+This is true for all four events as a whole, if one event is not only of each event, but also for all four events if they are triggered to be dispatched by the same change of focus.

 ```html
 <input id="one" type="text" value="Hello sunshine!"/>